antoine-royer/WikiBot/README.md

 WikiBot is a discord bot which makes wikipedia research, weather forecasts and more…

-The last version was released on the 29 of November 2020.
+The last version was released on the 17 of Febuary 2021.

 ### License